 "Your child is approaching school age, and you desire to prepare him to enter school.
 If you have concluded that Rockbridge Academy’s classical and Christian education might be best for your family, please consider the following information carefully. ...
 "Read more…

-New applicants will be given an admissions test to determine basic skill levels and grade placement.
-Every applicant must successfully pass the entrance tests for reading, math, English, and Latin (where applicable), and complete any necessary remedial work before being admitted to the school.
+Applicants to grades 1 and higher will be given an admissions test to determine basic skill levels and grade placement.
+Every applicant must successfully pass the entrance tests for reading, math, and English, and complete any necessary remedial work before being admitted to the school.

 Supplemental Required Documents

-- Student records, including, but not limited to, student report cards, high school transcripts, and standardized test results.
+- Student records, including, but not limited to, student report cards, birth certificate, and standardized test results.

-- Home school coursework summaries of most recent two previous years.
+- Homeschool coursework summaries of the most recent two previous years.

 Is Rockbridge Academy a good fit?

 We believe that the Bible clearly instructs parents, not the church or state, to "bring children up in the discipline and instruction of the Lord" (Ephesians 6:4).
 As a school, we operate “in loco parentis,” or in the place of the parents, providing an educational service to families.
 Therefore, we seek to teach and discipline in a manner consistent with the Bible and a godly home environment, coming alongside parents who are intent on fostering a life of faith in Christ in their children with accompanying habits of diligence, obedience, scholarship, and grace.